zzhang82/web422/notes/knockout.md

 ### Bindings (Controlling Text & Appearance)

-Knockout.js offers the following binding syntax for dealing with text and the appearance of elements:
+Knockout.js offers the following binding syntax for dealing with text and the appearance of elements (for the full list, see the [documentation](http://knockoutjs.com/documentation/introduction.html)):

 Binding Type | Description
 --- | ---